cheers023/RushiaModSpritesAndConfig/README.md

 ### Can't find game / Game not starting / Can't add mods:
 - Open and close AurieManager.
 If it doesn't work, try deleting the config by opening **Aurie Manager** > **Settings** > **Delete Config** and try to start game as normal (via AuriaManager or HoloCure.exe).

-### Something about a virus:
+### Can't select game / Missing executable file due to virus (non-verbatim):
 - `AurieManager.exe` may have been falsely flagged as a virus by your antivirus (AV).
 Try turning off your AV temporarily, then run AurieManager.
 (Don't worry, it's 100% safe—I tested it myself.)
 After installation, turn your AV back on.

 ### Game crashes after entering the character selection screen:
 - This could be a config error.
 Ensure you have downloaded the mod properly.
 If not, try deleting the old mod folder and reinstalling it.
-Also, delete the config (see #1) and then open AurieManager.
+Also, do the 1st troubleshooting solution.

 ### Edited the Mod via in-game character editor and other issues:
 - If you accidentally edit the mod via in-game character editor, 100% chance the mod config changed and the whole mod won't work anymore.
 Delete the whole mod folder and re-install the mod again.
 Refer to #1 for deleting config.